 36. The petitioner is entitled to lodge a petition with the Commission under Article 44 of the American Convention and Article 23 of its Rules of Procedure.
-The petition identifies as the alleged victim an
+The petition identifies as the alleged victim an individual for whom the State has pledged to respect and ensure the rights recognized in the American

-&lt;sup>4 Article 31.- The Jury shall render a final judgment within a period of 30 days from the time the procedural decisions are enforceable and within 180 days from the start of the proceeding.
+4 Article 31.- The Jury shall render a final judgment within a period of 30 days from the time the procedural decisions are enforceable and within 180 days from the start of the proceeding.